 In planning and performing our audit, we considered the Waterworks District No. 3 of St. Martin Parish, Louisiana's internal control over financial reporting(internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Waterworks District No. 3 of St. Martin Parish, Louisiana's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the Waterworks District No. 3 of St. Martin Parish, Louisiana's internal control.
+Accordingly, we do not express an opinion on the effectiveness of the Waterworks District No. 3 of St. Martin Parish, Louisiana's internal control.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
 A material weakness is a deficiency, or a combination of deficiencies, in internal control such that there is reasonable possibility that a material misstatement of the District's financial statements will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
 Given these limitations, during our audit we did not identify any deficiencies in internal control that we consider to be material weaknesses.
-We did identify a certain deficiency in internal control, described in the accompanying schedule of findings, questioned costs, and management's corrective action plan as Item 21/1, which we consider to be a significant deficiency.
+We did identify certain deficiencies in internal control, described in the accompanying schedule of findings, questioned costs, and management's corrective action plan as Item 22/1 and 22/2, which we consider to be significant deficiencies.